Gabriel-wealth/alx-pre_course/README.md

 #MyFirstAlxProject
-This is my first project for ALX
+This is my first project for ALX and am on my path to being a Fullstack web developer